BBillot/SynthSeg/README.md

 - [3-training](scripts/tutorials/3-training.py): This scripts re-uses the parameters explained in the previous tutorial and focuses on the learning/architecture parameters.
 The script here is the very one we used to train SynthSeg !

-- [4-training](scripts/tutorials/4-prediction.py): This scripts shows how to make predictions, once the network has been trained.
+- [4-prediction](scripts/tutorials/4-prediction.py): This scripts shows how to make predictions, once the network has been trained.

 - [5-generation_advanced](scripts/tutorials/5-generation_advanced.py): Here we detail more advanced generation options, in the case of training a version of SynthSeg that is specific to a given contrast and/or resolution (although these types of variants were shown to be outperformed by the SynthSeg model trained in the 3rd tutorial).

-- [6-intensity_estimation](scripts/tutorials/6-intensity_estimation.py): Finally, this script shows how to estimate the Gaussian priors of the GMM when training a contrast-specific version of SynthSeg.
+- [6-intensity_estimation](scripts/tutorials/6-intensity_estimation.py): This script shows how to estimate the Gaussian priors of the GMM when training a contrast-specific version of SynthSeg.

+- [7-synthseg+n](scripts/tutorials/6-intensity_estimation.py): Finally, we show how the robust version of SynthSeg was trained.

 These tutorials cover a lot of materials and will enable you to train your own SynthSeg model.
 Moreover, even more detailed information is provided in the docstrings of all functions, so don't hesitate to have a look at these !